Daniel-VDM/Intro-CS-projects/Data_Structure/Blocks/Runnable/README.md

 *Note that the Checker class was provided by the course.*

-__More puzzles can be found in the puzzle folder, found in the previous directory__
+__More puzzles can be found in the puzzle folder, found in the previous directory.__